GT4SD/zero-shot-bert-adapters/README.md

 print(z_acc)
 ```

-For simple usage of the Z-BERT-A pipeline instead it's just needed to load the Z-BERT-A pipeline and model through this simple code which encapsulate all the complexity behind.
+For simple usage of the Zero-shot-BERT-adapters pipeline instead it's just needed to load the pipeline and model through this simple code which encapsulate all the complexity behind.

 ```python
 import torch